manueleleonelli/bnRep/README.md

         year = {2024}
       }

-Go to <https://manueleleonelli.shinyapps.io/bnRep/> to explore the repository online!
+Go to (link here) to explore the repository online!

 ## Contribution